kennedyjustin/BolusGPT/README.md

 https://github.com/user-attachments/assets/92f7e2d9-c1e1-4126-ac7b-65dee21eb272

 > [!CAUTION]
 > Results are still a little buggy.
-Common issues are:
-> - The GPT often doesn't want to call the API directly after web searching for nutrition info.
-You can remind it by just typing "calculate".
+> - GPTs don't like calling actions after web searches without handing the turn back to the user.
+To combat this, first state your meal and ask for the dose after nutrition info has been returned.
-> - The GPT sometime ignores the instruction to never calculate a dose, and to solely rely on the API for that.
+> - Also the GPT sometime ignores the instruction to never calculate a dose, and to solely rely on the API for that.
 Be vigilant that the result is coming from the actual API.

 ## Why?